ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-11-18-how-to-get-started-with-web-ui-automation.md

 To run the test application, just start the start.bat file, which is located in the /testApp folder.[![](https://issart.com/blog/wp-content/uploads/2019/11/1-300x69.png)](https://issart.com/blog/wp-content/uploads/2019/11/1.png)

-Now, if you open [http://localhost:7000](http://localhost:7000) you’ll see:
+Now, if you open [http://localhost:7000](http://localhost:7000) you'll see:

 [![](https://issart.com/blog/wp-content/uploads/2019/11/1.1-300x143.png)](https://issart.com/blog/wp-content/uploads/2019/11/1.1.png)

 **2. Java Maven project creation:**

 Launch the IDEA IDE.
-If it’s not installed yet, then install it.
+If it's not installed yet, then install it.
 Create a Java Maven project, using the default settings offered by IDE.
 Add the following dependencies to the pom.xml file:

 ```
   <dependencies>